belozierov/SwiftCoroutine/README.md

 - **Fast context switching**.
 Switching between coroutines is much faster than switching between threads as it does not require the involvement of operating system.
 - **Asynchronous code in synchronous manner**.
 The use of coroutines allows an asynchronous, non-blocking function to be structured in a manner similar to an ordinary synchronous function.
 And even though coroutines can run in multiple threads, your code will still look consistent and therefore easy to understand.

+#### Main features

+- **Any scheduler**.
+You can use any scheduler to execute coroutines, including standard `DispatchQueue` or even `NSManagedObjectContext` and NIO's `EventLoop`.
+- **Await instead of resume/suspend**.
+For convenience and safety, coroutines' resume/suspend has been replaced by await, which suspends it and resumes on callback.
+- **Memory efficiency**.
+Contains a mechanism that allows to reuse stacks and, if necessary, effectively store their contents with minimal memory usage.

 #### Usage

 The coroutines API design is as minimalistic as possible.
 It consists of the `CoroutineScheduler` protocol that describes how to schedule coroutines (`DispatchQueue` already conforms it), and the `Coroutine` structure with utility methods.
 This API is enough to do amazing things.